 Stanton Lake is a moderately challenging hike.
 It’s about 19 minutes from Glacier national park and is 3.8 miles out-and-back.
 You do hike along Staton Lake.

 Another short hike is a 0.9 out-and-back trail over the Hungry Horse Reservoir Dam.
 It’s 17 minutes from Glacier National Park.
 We made this trail about 1.5 miles by walking past the dam and then back to our car.
 This dam is cool because it’s one of the tallest concrete arch dams in the United States.

 If you’re willing to go a little farther away, 44 minutes, Wayfarers State Park Loop is a 1.8-mile loop trail with the chance of swimming in Flathead lake.
 Bring your bathing suit—this is a great spot to spend the day swimming after the hike.

 LISTEN TO THE PODCASTS

 You can listen to the first visit to the park in Episode 12 and our 2022 visit in Episode 45.

 We hope you enjoy your Glacier National Park visit as much as we did and found this guide helpful.
-Visiting the parks is a special treat but finding things to do with your beloved pets is the cherry on the top.
+Visiting the parks is a special treat, but finding things to do with your beloved pets is the cherry on top.